 He spent a while talking to them, getting to know them a little bit and bought them a few drinks before he was confident that Sam would like one of the girls.
-Turns out that they are best friends and both single.
+Turns out that they were best friends and both single.
 The one with the shorter hair, Bridget, seemed more of his brother's type, she was more reserved and seemed sweet.
 Sam needed to date a girl to get a confidence boost.
 Sam had never asked a single girl out and Dean knew if it weren't for the wheelchair he would have had tons of dates already.
-Girls could be so cruel, what does it matter that his brother is in a wheelchair??
-Dean doesn't even really see the wheelchair when he looks at his brother because he is so used to it.
-It's just like a part of Sam, it doesn't define who he is or what he can't do.
+Girls could be so cruel, what did it matter that his brother was in a wheelchair?
+Dean didn't even really see the wheelchair when he looked at his brother because he was so used to it.
+It was just like a part of Sam, it didn't define who he was or what he could or couldn't do.

 "So are you girls busy tomorrow night?"
 Dean asked with a smirk.
 He was leaning against the bar counter, drink in one hand and cigarette in another.